username123115/ctfWriteups/picoCTFAllRev/2022/wizardLike/writeup.md

 Initially I wanted to work in a top down fashion and reverse the functions that were called at the beginning of the code rather than the main game loop.
 I found a few useful functions during this time but most of the time I just wasted chasing down library functions.

 One function copies a bunch of characters that make up the entire map into a buffer while the other one initializes a same sized buffer to zeroes, this buffer is probably the one that is displayed to the players.
-These functions get called once at the start and everytime a player changes levels.
+These functions get called once at the start and every time a player changes levels.

 ```